 History

 The Office of Diversity, Inclusion, and Belonging was established in 2018 after considerable input from community members and research on best practices.
-Below outlines the timeline of events that led to the creation of the office and the steps we have taken thereafter.
+Below is the timeline of events that led to the creation of the office and the steps we have taken thereafter.

-October 2022- February 2023 Facilitated Conversations, Focus Groups, and Data Walk programs were conducted with stakeholder groups within the SEAS community responding to the Campus Climate Survey
+Facilitated Conversations, Focus Groups, and Data Walk programs were conducted with stakeholder groups within the SEAS community responding to the Campus Climate Survey

-October 2022 Report from the Second SEAS Campus Climate Survey was released
+Report from the Second SEAS Campus Climate Survey was released

 May 2022